zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/_example-learning-path/contribute-4-writing-style.md

 ---
 ![alt-text #center](2-contribution-process.PNG "Contribution process")

-# 1) No first person
+## Avoid first person
-Active voice is prefered.
+Active voice is preferred.
+Tell readers what to do.
 * Great:&nbsp;	 	                        Implement this process to…
 * OK:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  	You can implement this process to…
 * OK:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;   We can implement this process to…
 * Bad:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;      	I implemented this process to…

-# 2) Get to the point
+## Give only required details
-Use short, crisp sentances.
+Use short, crisp sentences.
+Avoid storytelling and excessive background.
 * Bad:&nbsp;&nbsp;&nbsp; Due to the fact that we leveraged the CMSIS software library, issues with starting from scratch were avoided, and where you totally lacked the ability to implement optimized software before, you can now do so easily.
 * Good:&nbsp; The CMSIS library enables out-of-the-box software optimization.

-# 3) Be specific
+## Be specific
-Use numbers and examples, not weasel words.
+Use numbers and provide examples as much as possible.
+Avoid general statements and try to be as specific as possible.
-* "almost always works" --> "works when on Linux and Windows 10 and above."
+* Instead of "almost always works" use "works on Linux and Windows 10"
-* "significantly better performance" --> "30% performance improvement"
+* Instead of "significantly better performance" use "30% performance improvement"